 Giardiasis is caused by the protozoan parasite Giardia intestinalis.
 The main symptoms are diarrhoea and cramps.

-Anyone can be affected with these diseases, but young children, older adults and people with weakened immune systems are more vulnerable.
+Anyone can be affected by these diseases, but young children, older adults and people with weakened immune systems are more vulnerable.

-These diseases can all be contracted in a variety ways, not just drinking untreated water.
-Other risk factors for contracting these diseases include contact with recreational water, farm animals, sick animals, faecal matter, other symptomatic people; and consuming contaminated food .
+These diseases can all be contracted in a variety of ways, not just drinking untreated water.
+Other risk factors for contracting these diseases include contact with recreational water, farm animals, sick animals, faecal matter, other symptomatic people, and consuming contaminated food .

 The majority of New Zealanders are supplied water by a reticulated supply (piped water distribution) (Figure 1).
 Treatment plants are used to remove actual or potential contaminants and ensure the water delivered is safe to drink .